ArchivesNationalesFR/rico-converter/docs/en/Mappings.md

 ## EAC to RiC-O

-An entry point and informal documentation of how the ricoconverter maps EAC-CPF files to RiC-O v0.1 can be read in the Excel file [EAC_to_Ric-O_0.2_documentation.xlsx](../EAC_to_Ric-O_0.2_documentation.xlsx).
+A documentation of how the ricoconverter maps EAC-CPF files to RiC-O v0.2 can be read in the Excel file [EAC_to_Ric-O_0.2_documentation.xlsx](../EAC_to_Ric-O_0.2_documentation.xlsx).
+This mapping table is useful to transition from EAC to RiC-O, but this is not a formal specification and does not document all precise cases.

-The precise and formal specifications are given in the [Unit Tests](UnitTests.md), under `unit-tests/eac2rico`.
+The precise and formal specifications are given in the form of unit tests in the [Unit Tests](UnitTests.md), under `unit-tests/eac2rico`.

 The ANF use almost all the EAC-CPF elements.
 However a few elements are not mapped to RiC-O, and not processed by the current version of RiC-O Converter.
 Let us quote the following ones, that the ANF do not use for now: